zeeza18/Movie-Recommendation-System/README.md

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more details.

 ## Acknowledgment
-Special thanks to Campus X for providing guidance and resources throughout the development of this project.
+Special thanks to Azeez for providing guidance and resources throughout the development of this project.